The value of our cultural institutions is found not only in the purpose they serve, but also in the historic buildings themselves.

 These recognizable landmarks are also gateways – to new places, knowledge, experiences, and camaraderie that serve to remind us of our common humanity, history, and the curiosity that leads us to open a door.

-John Canning Co. recreated the original Louis Kahn mural design executed directly on cinder block at the Trenton, New Jersey bath house.
+John Canning Co. used historic photography to recreate the original Louis Kahn mural design directly on cinder block at the Bath House in Trenton, New Jersey.

-Canning Co. formulated the cleaning agent and process for the thorough and harmless conservation cleaning and restoration of the Grand Central Terminal ceiling mural.
+John Canning Co. created the cleaning agent and process for the thorough and harmless cleaning and restoration of the Grand Central Terminal ceiling mural.

-Canning Co. served as the prime specialty contractor and conservator for Independence Hall, researching, defining, and restoring the courtroom and entrance hall’s original historic decoration
+John Canning Co. was a prime specialty contractor and conservator for Independence Hall, restoring the courtroom and entrance hall’s original decoration.